JoshuaDavis10/stargame/README.md

 ## software rendered game engine

-## to build with build scripts, you need gcc.
-## otherwise all you need is a C compiler and some way to link against xcb (for platform layer)
-## - compile game.c to a shared object (.so) file
-## - compile linux_window.c, linked against xcb and make sure the game .so file is in the path (see build*.bash files for examples)
-## - pass flag -DPROFILE=x, where x is 0 if you don't want profiling, and x is 1 if you do want profiling info
+### build with compile.bash (./compile.bash 0 if you don't want profiler data to print at runtime, ./compile.bash 1 if

-## run game from root directory (./bin/game) since dlopen() assumes this (it attempts to open ./build/libgame.so)
+### you do)

+### run ./tilegame.bash or ./editor.bash to run tilegame or editor, respectively.

+### if you want to use a diff C compiler or build things differently in some way, just use the compile.bash file as a
+### reference